rust-lang/book/second-edition/nostarch/chapter12.md

 As we saw when we printed out the vector, the program's name takes up the first value in the vector at `args[0]`, so we're starting at index `1`.
-The first argument `greprs` takes is the string we're searching for, so we put a reference to the first argument in the variable `query`.
+The first argument `minigrep` takes is the string we're searching for, so we put a reference to the first argument in the variable `query`.
 The second argument will be the filename, so we put a reference to the second argument in the variable `filename`.